gunduzhuseyn/Blog/posts/creating-a-personal-blog-part-2-integrating-a-theme-into-django/Creating A Personal Blog Part 2: Integrating A Theme Into Django.md

 </nav>
 ```

+Now we will be able to use this code in any of the other html pages, by simply calling it with `{% include %}` tag,
-Another cool magic we can make use of is using dynamic urls for the `href` values in links, instead of hard coded ones.
+as we will use this in _base.html_.
+Another cool magic we can make use of is using dynamic urls for the `href` values in
+links, instead of hard coded ones.
 This way if we change url patterns in _urls.py_ files, we will not need to update corresponding html elements.
 To
 achieve this, simply add `{% url 'url_name' %}` inside the `href` tag. `url_name` should correspond to the name of the
 url we defined in _urls.py_ file.
-For example, our new navigation links will look like this:
+For example, our new navigation links should look like this:

 ```
 #!html